 Sou with Khmu Children

-Project Organizer and Managing Director Bounsou Keoamphone spent his early childhood in a village that has dozens of Khmu settlements nearby.
+Co-Founder of the Project was Bounsou Keoamphone, who spent his early childhood in a village that has dozens of Khmu settlements nearby.
 Although the Khmu did not trade their bags (even with nearby neighbors) frequently Khmu children would use one as a school bag.
 Thus at a young age Keoamphone learned about the Nature Bag.

-A few years ago Keoamphone gave an American man a Khmu bag as a souvenir after guiding him to a remote area deep in the jungles of Asia.
-It was a trinket to show friendship and to remind of an exotic adventure, seemingly too small and fragile to be useful.
+A few years ago Keoamphone gave an Iowa man a Khmu bag as a souvenir after guiding him to a remote area deep in the jungles of Asia.
+It was a gift to show friendship and to remind of an exotic adventure, but at first sight seemingly too small and fragile to be useful.

-The American travels light, even on journeys around the world.
+The Iowan travels light, even on journeys around the world.
 Had the primitive bag not

 been virtually weightless and easily folded into a tiny nearly flat bundle, it would have remained in rural Asia.
-But it came to Iowa USA because it was insignificant additional luggage.
+But it came to America because it was insignificant additional luggage.

 Usually uninterested in souvenirs, he put the gift aside.
 About 6 months later a reusable canvass supermarket bag used to tote tools, parts and supplies on handyman projects was not large enough to carry everything needed to do a roof repair.
 The Asian souvenir seemed to be sized right for what could not fit in the apparently larger and stronger canvass bag.